viji2553-crypto/newmyapp/README.md

 This is my 8th commit local
 finally removed sonarqube and restored previous state

+Webhook enabled for pipeline